-Your BA or MA thesis is probably the first work that you will publish, by submitting it in Scripties Online.
+Your BA or MA thesis is probably the first work that you will publish, by submitting it in UvA Scripties.
 As the creator, you own the copyright.
 Third parties must ask for permission to use it for reasons other than making a private copy or quoting/paraphrasing from your thesis.
-When submitting your thesis to Scripties Online, you can specify that non-commercial reuse of your thesis is permitted without your consent, see: Publishing your thesis.
+When submitting your thesis to UvA Scripties, you can specify that non-commercial reuse of your thesis is permitted without your consent, see: Publishing your thesis.

 If your thesis contains images that you have produced yourself that depict a recognisable person, the person in the image can claim portrait rights.
 As the creator, you have copyright over the image, but you cannot publish it if the person depicted in it objects to it.
 Ideally, you should have the person(s) depicted in the image sign a declaration of consent before you publish the image.
 Images >> Portrait rights.